adamdbradley/foresight.js/README.md

 ## Introduction
 __Foresight.js__ gives webpages the ability to tell if the user's device is capable of viewing high-resolution images (such as the 3rd generation iPad) before the image has been requested from the server.
 Additionally, it judges if the user's device currently has a fast enough network connection for high-resolution images.
 Depending on device display and network connectivity, __foresight.js__ will request the appropriate image for the webpage.
 By customizing the _img_ _src_ attribute using methods such as URI templates, or finding and replacing values within the URI, it is able to form requests built for your image's resolution variants.
 Media queries however, could be used when dealing with CSS background-images, while foresight.js is used to handle inline _img_ elements (or until current web standards are improved).

 Foresight.js has made significant improvements over its previous versions, specifically the implementation of the CSS image-set() function.
 The latest version lets the browser take control of the image's browser dimensions completely, while the original foresight.js release only worried about which image to request according to the network connection and device pixel ratio.
 Additionally, foresight.js was previously centered around requesting dynamically sized images, and while this is still possible, it also ensures its easy to request static based images (such as images with "_2x" or "-highres" in the filename).
-For a more in-depth write-up on foresight's concept please review my article: [Using CSS to control image variants](http://www.w3.org/community/respimg/2012/04/08/using-css-to-control-image-variants/).
+For a more in-depth write-up on foresight's concept please review: [Using CSS to control image variants](http://www.w3.org/community/respimg/2012/04/08/using-css-to-control-image-variants/) and [Syntax issue with displaying high-resolution images in the picture element](http://www.w3.org/community/respimg/2012/04/26/syntax-issue-with-displaying-high-resolution-images-in-the-picture-element-how-a-mole-hill-could-turn-into-a-mountain/#comment-525).

 This project's overall goal is to tackle these current issues faced by web developers designing for hi-res: [Challenges for High-Resolution Images](//github.com/adamdbradley/foresight.js/wiki/Challenges-for-High-Resolution-Images).
 Foresight.js aims at providing a lightweight, cross-browser and framework independent tool for a high-resolution web.
 Please feel free to contact me ([@adamdbradley](https://twitter.com/adamdbradley)) or contribute to this project to help improve it.